 By Sam Wightman

-Shows may come and go in the West End, but there's the rare few whose impressive lifespan makes them the grandparents of the capital's theatre district.
+Shows may come and go in the West End, but there are the rare few whose impressive lifespans make them the formidable grandparents of the capital's theatre district.

 We count down the list of London's longest running shows...

 You may be less familiar with the scandalous farce that ran in three different theatres across London's West End between 1971 and 1987.
 Though a flop with the critics, it seems the story of a mistaken mail order for copious amounts of Scandinavian pornography had audiences laughing in the aisles for over a decade and even once starred Only Fools and Horses star David Jason.

 It premiered at the Strand Theatre, before stints in the Garrick and the Duchess Theatre.
 Unfortunately American audiences failed to see the funny side, with the Broadway run of the production playing a measly 16 times before closing in 1973.